 Glaw's neck gave a click of protest as he leaned back his head to stare at the mosaic that decorated the high ceiling inside.
 His three companions – since when were they his companions? - went to the far corner of the room and got a handful of towels and a wide-eyed look from the demon behind the counter.

 <This way!> Thais called, waving a fluffy, snow white towel at him. <We talked to the people in charge and you keeping your clothes on will be fine, as long as we keep to a separate pool.>

 Blinking, Glaw nodded his thanks at the towel Lykos offered him and followed.
 The next room, though not as overwhelmingly large as the first, was nonetheless puzzling.
 The function of the shelves was easy to figure out, especially as most of them already had clothes folded on them, but the jars of oil that lined the walls were both mysterious and unsettling.

 Aelius and Lykos immediately began to strip out of their clothes.
-This, in itself, didn't faze Glaw in the least; he'd lived too long in cramped barracks to feel awkward with other men undressing in his general vicinity.
+This, in itself, didn't faze Glaw in the least; he'd lived too long in cramped barracks to feel awkward with other men undressing in his general vicinity, even if they were attractive.
 What did make him cover his eyes was the fact that Thais had decided to follow suit, dropping scarf, pants and every other piece of clothing in a careless heap on the floor.